 The West Liberty University Greek Community Risk Management Policy applies to all fraternities and sororities at the University.
 All chapters are obligated to annually instruct their members regarding the Risk Management Policy and obtain their signed acknowledgements that they have received and reviewed a copy of the Policy.
 Further, fraternities and sororities must publish a copy of the Risk Management Policy in their constitution and maintain an updated copy on their premises for review by members, alumni and key volunteers.

 The Risk Management Policy includes an anti-hazing policy that prohibits hazing and hazing activities, as described below.
 Each chapter president and risk manager shall ensure that all chapter members review the anti-hazing policy on a regular basis, at least once each academic year, and understand its provisions.
-By signing below, you certify that you will not participate in or condone any hazing events by your chapter.

 GREEK ANTI-HAZING POLICY